 To replace the drain valve, you will need to drain the tank first.
 You can do this by connecting a hose to the existing drain valve and running it down a drain.

-Next, you can remove it with a wrench and turn it counterclockwise.
+Next, you can remove it with a wrench and turn the dial counterclockwise.

 Then, take the new valve and put on some Teflon plumbers tape.
 Make sure to put about 5 turns on it and work the tape into the groves of the valve.